The role of the health services manager

 Action skills

-When you’ve listened with an open heart and decided on a course of action, there are some special skills that will assist a successful outcome – goal setting and entrepreneurial skills.
+When you’ve listened and decided on a course of action, you need some key skills to assist a successful outcome – goal setting and entrepreneurial skills.

-At the height of the COVID-19 pandemic, Primary Health Services Manager of the Latrobe Community Health Service, Karen Pettifer put both skills to work.
+As Primary Health Services Manager of the Latrobe Community Health Service, Karen Pettifer put both skills to work.
 With only one testing site that also required a doctor’s referral, Pettifer heard the community calls for more testing facilities.
-Under a tight timeframe, she worked with government, retailers and other health services to help her health services team to make a difference.
+Under a tight timeframe, she worked with the government, retailers and other health services to help her health services team make a difference.

 "There is a lot of work that goes on behind the scenes to make sure we've got a safe testing site for the community," says Pettifer.